Skip to the main content.

 What Is a Good Labor Cost Percentage for Restaurants?

-• Your historical baseline, and
+• Your historical baseline

 • Current, segment-relevant benchmarks